squaremo/rabbit.js/README.md

 socketio.js`, then point your browser at `http://localhost:8080/` you'll get a familiar demo, this time running through RabbitMQ.

-You can also mix this with the socket server above, since they are both sending messages through RabbitMQ; or, with an AMQP client (note -- the pub/sub sockets use the exchange amq.fanout by default).
+You can also mix this with the socket or pipe server above, since they are both sending messages through RabbitMQ; or, with an AMQP client (note -- the pub/sub sockets use the exchange amq.fanout by default).

 <a name="running"></a>
 ## Getting it running